paperscape/paperscape-mapclient/README.md

 The Paperscape map client can be deployed using the included build script.
 Copy shell script <i>build.def</i> to <i>build</i>, `chmod +x` it, and change the build path as appropriate.
-The JavaScript minification is handled by <a href="http://requirejs.org">RequireJS</a>, which results in a single The HTML index file is minified by <i>minhtml/minthml.py</i>.
+The JavaScript minification is handled by <a href="http://requirejs.org">RequireJS</a>.
+The HTML index file is minified by <i>minhtml/minthml.py</i>.

 About Paperscape